Best fit: repeatable drafting, summaries, documentation prep, and other low-risk first-pass work with a clear reviewer.

 The honest verdict: useful tool, not a miracle, and not for every bottleneck

-Sintra is easiest to recommend when the operator already knows which repetitive tasks need help and is prepared to keep human review in the loop.
-It is much harder to recommend as a cure for general overwhelm or as a substitute for a proper operating system.
+Sintra is easiest to recommend when the repetitive lanes are already visible and human review is already part of the workflow.
+It is much harder to recommend as a cure for general overwhelm or as a substitute for a real operating system.

-The output is only as good as the workflow around it.
-If the business is chaotic, AI usually mirrors that chaos rather than fixing it.
+The output is only as useful as the workflow around it.
+If the process is vague, approvals are weak, or the work changes shape every day, the product usually mirrors that chaos instead of fixing it.

 Trial it on one boring, repeatable lane.
-Keep it if the post-review time saving is clear.
-Walk away if the cleanup burden stays high or the workflow still feels vague.
+Keep it only when the post-review time saving is obvious.
+Walk away when cleanup stays heavy or the task still needs too much judgement to trust the shortcut.

 FAQ

-These are the practical questions that matter before you buy, trial, or ignore the product.
+These are the practical questions that matter before a trial, a shortlist, or a skip decision.

 Is Sintra worth trying for a small business owner?